CADLAB-io/CADLAB.io-swarm-stack/README.md

 ```bash
 docker exec -it cadlab_cadlab.w1ju1zaqlrpg5rbiqr9engr9n.0foep2va9ua1adzori4kj2ksc cadlab reconfigure
 ```
-**Note**: this weird long string is a dynamically generated container name in a Docker swarm.
+**Note**: `cadlab_cadlab.w1ju1zaqlrpg5rbiqr9engr9n.0foep2va9ua1adzori4kj2ksc` part is a dynamically generated container name in a Docker swarm.
 But you don't need to type it manually.
 When you write exec command just type `docker exec -it cadlab_cadlab` and press `tab` this will autocomplete the container name.
 After that type the `cadlab` utility and CADLAB command to execute, in this case `reconfigure`.

 If autocomplete didn't work on your machine, you can use an alternative way to execute this command.
 First, list all container by executing the following command: